GoogleCloudPlatform/professional-services-data-validator/README.md

-                        Comma separated list of tables in the form schema.table=target_schema.target_table Target schema name and table name are optional. i.e 'bigquery-public-data.new_york_citibike.citibike_trips' [--primary-keys or -pk PRIMARY_KEYS]
+                        Comma separated list of tables in the form schema.table=target_schema.target_table Target schema name and table name are optional. i.e 'bigquery-public-data.new_york_citibike.citibike_trips' --primary-keys or -pk PRIMARY_KEYS
-                        Comma separated list of columns to use as primary keys [--comparison-fields or -fields comparison-fields]
+                        Comma separated list of columns to use as primary keys --comparison-fields or -comp-fields FIELDS
                         Comma separated list of columns to compare.
 Can either be a physical column or an alias
-                        See: *Calculated Fields* section for details [--hash COLUMNS]     Comma separated list of columns to perform a hash operation on or * for all columns [--bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE]
+                        See: *Calculated Fields* section for details --hash '*'            '*' to hash all columns.
+To exclude columns, use the YAML config.
+  [--bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE]
                         BigQuery destination for validation results.
 Defaults to stdout.
                         See: *Validation Reports* section